cython/cython/docs/src/userguide/memoryviews.rst

             def process_3d_buffer(int[:,:,:] view not None):
                 ...

-The ``not None`` declaration for the argument automatically rejects ``None`` values as input, which would otherwise be allowed.
-The reason why ``None`` is allowed by default is that it is conveniently used for return
+The Cython ``not None`` declaration for the argument automatically rejects ``None`` values as input, which would otherwise be allowed.
+The reason why ``None`` is allowed by default is that it is conveniently used for return arguments.
+On the other hand, when pure python mode is used, ``None`` value is rejected by default.
+It is allowed only when type is declared as ``Optional``:
-arguments:

 .. tabs::